zhooleen/TimerManager/README.md

 __weak typeof(self) werakself = self;
 id<RTTimer> timer = [RTTimerManager timerWithInterval:0.1f repeated:YES block:^{
 	__strong typeof(weakself) this = weakself;
-	//Do your work in the block using this instead of self if neccessorily.
+	//Do your work in the block using this instead of self if necessarily.
 }];

 /**